-To learn more about gas carriers and their significance in the energy industry, you can visit the following active websites:
+To learn more about gas carriers and their role in the energy sector, you can visit the following resources:

 This A.I.-generated glossary is intended to provide a convenient means to understand terminology used on this website in the context of physical commodities trading.
 Some terms may have alternative and/or expanded definitions that may not be relevant here and thus not included.
 Sources provided are for reference and not intended to be an endorsement of the broader content on that website.
 Suggestions, questions, or corrections can be provided in the comment box on definition pages.